openwrt/packages/net/simple-adblock/files/README.md

 ## Features

-- Super-fast due to the nature of supported block lists and parallel downloading/processing of the blacklists.
+- Super-fast due to the nature of supported block-lists and parallel downloading/processing of the block-lists.
 - Supports hosts files and domains lists for blocking.
 - Everything is configurable from Web UI.
-- Allows you to easily add your own domains to whitelist or blacklist.
+- Allows you to easily add your own domains to allow-list or block-list.
-- Allows you to easily add URLs to your own blocked hosts or domains lists to block/whitelist (just put whitelisted domains one per line in the file you're linking).
+- Allows you to easily add URLs to your own blocked hosts or domains lists to allow/block-list (just put allowed domains one per line in the file you're linking).
 - Supports multiple modes of AdBlocking implementations with DNSMASQ and Unbound.
 - Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ/Unbound and firewall rules to serve NXDOMAIN or 127.0.0.1 reply or to reject access (depending on settings) for blocked domains.
 - As some of the default lists are using https, reliably works with either wget/libopenssl,  uclient-fetch/libustream-mbedtls or curl.
 - Very lightweight and easily hackable, the whole script is just one ```/etc/init.d/simple-adblock``` file.
 - Retains the downloaded/sorted AdBlocking list on service stop and reuses it on service start (use ```dl``` command if you want to force re-download of the list).